Table of Contents

 5. Paper Checks

 When a global affiliate is unable or unwilling to provide bank routing information, you can use a paper check to make an international money transfer.
 All you need is the payee’s name and an address to mail the check.
-This type of payment method doesn’t always come with a transaction fee depending on the financial institutions and mediators involved, making it extremely economical.
+This type of payment method doesn’t always come with a transaction fee depending on the financial institutions, including any intermediary banks or correspondent banks involved, making it extremely economical.
 However, it may be weeks before the check is received through postal mail and cashed, which can negatively impact your cash flow management.
 Paper checks are also prone to fraudulent activity.

 How to Save Money with Cross-Border Payments